system-pclub/rust-programming-challenges/README.md

 `icse2022-ae20/survey-project/pc-pd-rubric.docx` contains PC, PD, their variants and enhanced error messages, and rubrics for Q6.

 ## Participants' Responses
-The responses are available online in a Google Doc
+The responses are  in tab valid-responses.
-), in tab valid-responses.

 ## Statistical Results